Advice levelsWhat does this mean?

 You don't need to declare it if you're travelling to or from another EU country.

-During Oktoberfest, there will be an increased demand for accommodation and transport facilities, expect delays and plan your travel accordingly.
+During Oktoberfest, there'll be an increased demand for accommodation and transport facilities.
+Expect delays and plan your travel accordingly.

 You must be at least 18 years old to drive in Germany.